Thinking About Money and Goals (9-12)

 Explain that saving goals can be short-term, medium-term, or long-term depending on what you are saving for and how much is saved each week, month, or year.

-Hand out Attachment Two: Saving and Investing Goals.
+Hand out Handout Two: Saving and Investing Goals.
 Explain that eventually achieving any goal, financial or otherwise, requires some focus and effort.

 Give the students 5-10 minutes to complete the Saving and Investing Goals chart.They may be asked to share their charts with others in pairs or small groups prior to debriefing this activity.